 Basic earnings per share is calculated by dividing net profit attributable to ordinary equity holders by the weighted average number of ordinary shares.
-In cases when the number of shares does not change and this happens without a corresponding change in economic resources, the weighted average of issued ordinary shares is adjusted for the proportionate change in the number of shares as if the event had occurred in the beginning of the earliest period presented.
 As there are no instruments that dilute equity, the basic and diluted earnings per share do not differ.